elusivecodes/fQuery/README.md

 **Set Text**

-Set the text contents for each element.
+Set the text contents for each node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
-- `text` is a string that will become the text contents of the element.
+- `text` is a string that will become the text contents of the node.

 ```javascript
 dom.setText(nodes, text);